-- 2.1 The Council's Constitution at Article 14 ("Review and Revision of the Constitution") requires that the Monitoring Officer "will monitor and review the operation of the Constitution to ensure that the aims and principles of the Constitution are given full effect." - 2.2 This report sets out details of issues which have been referred to the Committee for consideration and also the outcomes of a review which has been undertaken following the Corporate Peer Review to propose changes in the delegation scheme which is included in Part 3 of the Constitution.
+- 2.1 The Council's Constitution at Article 14 ("Review and Revision of the Constitution") requires that the Monitoring Officer "will monitor and review the operation of the Constitution to ensure that the aims and principles of the Constitution are given full effect." - 2.2 The report addresses Officer and elected member suggestions for review which have arisen since the March meeting of the Committee and proposed changes to the Constitution to reflect the Peer Review recommendation to "Review existing governance arrangements including Committee delegations and frequency."
+As the Committee were to consider the updated Planning Code of Practice and changes to Planning Delegations set out in part 3 of the Constitution, members of the Planning Committee were invited to the Committee meeting to convey their views on the proposed changes.